harshdeepcodes/CachyOS/README.md

 # CachyOS Config

 This repository contains a collection of custom aliases, functions, and configurations for CachyOS.
-CachyOS is a lightweight Linux distribution based on Arch Linux.
+By the way, CachyOS is a lightweight Linux distribution based on Arch Linux.

 ## Custom Aliases